Ali-chakaroun/ISEP-LivingDocumentation/README.md

 2. **Render the documentation**: Use a (custom) renderer that reads the generated JSON file and outputs documentation

 > Renderers are applications that you can write yourself making use of the support _Libraries_.
 These interpret the analyzed code and create documentation files.

+### Further documentation
+[JSON format documentation][json] describing the structure of the JSON file, as well as [a description in JSON Schema format][schema], are available as part of this repository.

+Next to these, sample applications along with a renderer are available (see [sample applications renderers](#sample-applications-renderers))

 ## Analyzer